ashn-dot-dev/site/recipe.md

 step.
 Add an additional 1/2 cup of finely chopped third ingredient to keep the flavor balanced.

-To make **Texas style Recipe Title**, replace your 1 first ingredient with smoked the equivalent weight of smoked pulled pork, and add BBQ sauce to taste.
+To make **Texas style Recipe Title**, replace your 1 first ingredient with the equivalent weight of smoked pulled pork, and add BBQ sauce to taste.

 ## Source